 Agile product roadmaps help outline the product development strategies for agile teams.
 An agile product roadmap is used in product development when agile teams are working on different aspects of a product when priorities and strategies are subject to change.

-Here are the core components of a product roadmap that one should be familiar with while building a roadmap.
+Here are the core components of a product roadmap that one should be familiar with while building one for their business.

-Products: It can be an item, service or method that satisfies any customers current need or demand.
+Products: It can be an item, service or method that satisfies a customer's current need or demand.
 It has a combination of tangible and intangible attributes (benefits, features, functions, uses).

 Goals: Goals are measurable, time-bound objectives that have clearly defined success metrics associated with them.
-They are included in a product roadmap to show the critical accomplishments required to make the product vision a reality.
+They're included in a product roadmap to show the critical accomplishments required to make the product vision a reality.

-Releases: A release is typically the launch of new functionality for a product that provides value to customers.
+Releases: A release is typically the launch of new product or feature that provides value to customers.
 Releases often contain epics or multiple features that get delivered at the same time.

 Epics: An epic is a large user story that cannot get delivered as defined within a single release.
-It is often broken down into small features or user stories that can get delivered incrementally.
+It's often broken down into small features or user stories that can get delivered incrementally.